diegohaz/generact/README.md

 <br />

 <p align="center">
-  <em>Tool for generating React components by replicating your own components.</em>
+  <em>Tool for generating React components by replicating your own components.
+It's intended to work no matter how your file structure is.</em>
 </p>

 <p align="center">